-16.6.2.
-The site is ranked number 3 in resident's preferences for development (See policy 3) and meets the criteria for development as defined by the site selection assessment contained within the Revised Neighbourhood Plan evidence base.

-16.6.3.
-The site has planning permission for 50 houses with an allocation of 35 private residential and 15 affordable houses.
-Permission LX/20/01481/FUL refers.
+- 17.6.2.
+The site is ranked number 3 in resident's preferences for development (See Policy 3, Table 4) and meets the criteria for development as defined by the site selection assessment contained within the Revised Neighbourhood Plan evidence base. - 17.6.3.
+The site has planning permission for 50 no. dwellings with an allocation of 35 no. private residential and 15 no. affordable houses.
+Permission LX/20/01481/FUL refers. - 17.6.4.

-16.6.4.
 Access to the site will be by the demolition of Hollyview House located on the Guildford Road.
-Accordingly, this will result in a net gain of 49 houses in the parish.

-16.6.5.
-The site layout which gained planning consent is shown in figure 9 and includes two-bedroom bungalows; three and four-bedroom chalet bungalows; two-, three- and four-bedroom houses; and one- and two-bedroom flats.

-16.6.6.
-The planning application makes provision for a central area of open space enclosed by the perimeter block road and includes an informal local play area comprising natural features such as mounds, stepping stones and log balancing beams.
+Accordingly, this will result in a net gain of 49 no. dwellings in the parish. - 17.6.5.
+The site layout which gained planning consent is shown in figure 9 and includes two-bedroom bungalows; three and four-bedroom chalet bungalows; two-, three- and four-bedroom houses; and one- and two-bedroom flats. - 17.6.6.
+The planning application makes provision for a central area of open space enclosed by the perimeter block road and includes an informal local play area comprising natural features such as mounds, stepping stones and log balancing beams. - 17.6.7.
+The approved housing mix comprises: 6 no. x 4 bed (2 no. chalet bungalows and 4 no. houses); 20 no. x 3 bed (3 no. chalet bungalows and 17 no. houses);

-16.6.7.
-The approved housing mix comprises: - 6 no. x 4 bed (2 no. chalet bungalows and 4 no. houses); 20 no. x 3 bed (3 no. chalet bungalows and 17 no. houses); 22 no. x 2 bed (16 no. houses, 2 no. bungalows and 4 no. flats); and finally, 2 no. x 1 bed (2 no. flats).
+22 no. x 2 bed (16 no. houses, 2 no. bungalows and 4 no. flats); and finally, 2 no. x 1 bed (2 no. flats).